lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Settings tab should add hashtag to the url to go to the correct tab.
 - Add pointer cursor to the screenshots.
 - learn to do custom emails on vercel domains
 - Remove the ugly gear icon at the bottom, do something else instead.
+Or just add "Post Settings" words to it.
+- Delete post confirmation dialog
 ## Future
 - Stripe integration.
 	- Handle failed subscriptions because of insufficient funds.
 Simply in subscription-success redirect the user to "Something went wrong" or "Invalid payment" page.